rakutenanalytics/ios-rakutenanalytics/README.md

 @subsection analytics-standard-events Standard Events The SDK will automatically send events for certain actions.
 The event type parameter for all of these events are prefixed with `_rem_`.
 The events are listed below:

+@note These events will send all of the automatic parameters that are normally sent with a RAT event.
+Some events also send additional parameters specific to the event, as listed below.

+#### _rem_init_launch
-- `_rem_init_launch` - Application is launched for the first time ever.
+Application is launched for the first time ever.

+#### _rem_launch
-- `_rem_launch` - Application is launched.
+Application is launched.
+- `cp.days_since_first_use` - Number of calendar days passed since first run of the current version.
+- `cp.days_since_last_use` - Number of calendar days passed since the previous run.

+#### _rem_end_session
-- `_rem_end_session` - Application goes into background.
+Application goes into background.

+#### _rem_update
-- `_rem_update` - Application is launched and its version number does not match the version number of the previous launch.
+Application is launched and its version number does not match the version number of the previous launch.
+- `cp.previous_version` - Version of the app at the time of the previous launch.
+- `cp.launches_since_last_upgrade` - Number of launches for the previous version.
+- `cp.days_since_last_upgrade` - Number of calendar days passed since the previous version was first run.

+#### _rem_login
+User logged in successfully.
+- `cp.login_method` - String representing method the used to login.
+    - `password` - User entered their credentials manually.
+    - `one_tag_login` - User used SSO's one-tap Login button.

+#### _rem_logout
+User logged out.
+- `cp.logout_method` - String representing the method used to logout.
-- `_rem_login` - User logged in successfully.
+    - `single` - User logged out from the current app only.
-- `_rem_logout` - User logged out.
+    - `all` - User logged out from all apps.

+#### _rem_install
-- `_rem_install` - Application version is launched for the first time.
+Application version is launched for the first time.

-@note These events will send all of the automatic parameters that are normally sent with a RAT event, as well as a few other parameters specific to each event.
-See the [Standard Event Specs](https://confluence.rakuten-it.com/confluence/display/ESD/Standard+Event+Tracking+with+RAT#StandardEventTrackingwithRAT-StandardEvents) for more information about each of these events.
+- `cp.sdk_info` - Information about the REM SDK the application is built against, following a user agent-like grammar.
+- `cp.app_info` - Information report about the build and runtime environment for the app in a serialized JSON object format.
+    - `xcode` - Version of Xcode used to build the app.
+    - `sdk` - iOS SDK built against.
+    - `frameworks` - Name and versions of all the bundles returned by NSBundle.allFrameworks, excluding those witht the prefix `com.apple.`.
+    - `pods` - Name and versions of all the CocoaPods in the application.

 @subsection analytics-network-monitoring Monitoring network activity You can monitor the module's network activity by listening